 First, let’s look at why that area becomes a steaming bog every summer.
 “The perineal area is one of those places on the body that sweats more than others,” Rossi explains.
 “Science isn’t exactly sure why that is, but there’s certainly not much ventilation, and there’s a lot of frictional heat caused by your butt cheeks rubbing together.”
 It doesn’t help that the sweat glands located in the perineal area, which are known as apocrine glands, also produce a thicker and stinkier perspiration.

 Worse yet, a constantly sweaty crack can cause a domino effect of anal issues, and yes, that’s as bad as it sounds.
 “Sweat trapped between your butt cheeks allows for an overgrowth of bacteria and yeast, which can eventually lead to a bad case of what dermatologists call pruritus ani, or intense anal itching.”
 Eek!

 Fortunately, the fix is as easy as prepping a baby’s diaper — literally.
-Rossi recommends applying talcum powder to the area to soak up any excess sweat; using a zinc oxide paste to soothe irritation caused by long exposure to moisture; and of course, frequently changing your undies.
+Rossi recommends using a zinc oxide paste to soothe irritation caused by long exposure to moisture (and of course, frequently changing your undies).
 It also wouldn’t hurt to remove any hair in the area: If you have enough of it, it traps in the sweat and makes for a pretty rank odor.

 And now that you know how to deal with swamp ass, you can shake that butt, worry-free, all summer long.